 So you're developing your hot new application and you say to yourself "Self, we should Redis because <insert-one-of-many-reasons-redis-is-awesome>".
 But, like me, you're primarily a Windows person and every time you see instructions look like

-you say "Ewww, I just threw up a little bit in mouth".
+$make blah-blah-blah you say "Ewww, I just threw up a little bit in mouth".

 Not to worry!
 I got you covered.
 Using the fantastic Chocolatey package manager for Windows you can just do: